dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 ##### The Link Groups

-For a general introduction about link groups see [the section called “Link Groups”][link groups](config-PoolManager.md#link-groups).
+For a general introduction about link groups see the section called [“Link Groups”](config-PoolManager.md#link-groups).

 Example:

 In this example we will create a link group for the VO desy.
 In order to do so we need to have a pool, a pool group and a link.
 Moreover, we define unit groups named any-store, world-net and any-protocol.
-(See [the section called “Types of Units”](#types-of-units).)
+(See the section called [“Types of Units”](#types-of-units).)

 Define a pool in your layout file, add it to your pool directory and restart the `poolDomain`.